 A protective response requires some form of sensory trigger.
-In our deep past, this was restricted to boundary sensing where some form of vibrational or pressure sensing or change in the surrounding chemistry triggered a protective reaction.
+In our deep past, this was restricted to boundary sensing where some form of vibrational or pressure sensing or change in the surrounding chemistry triggered a protective reaction. /Alertness.
 Animals acquired more complex protective responses enabling them to actively do something based on a perceived threat, initially based on visual cues and eventually more complex auditory cues.
 They also developed predictive use of time enabling them to anticipate potential threats.
 Paying attention to, or vigilance for the presence of these cues is a crucial attribute of effective protective responses.

 In our species, the ability to predict threats has become challenging to regulate and we experience this as anxiety.
 Anxiety can be described as a state where the trigger for protective reactions is set so low, or the environmental stimuli so high, that protection is always active.
 We then manage our daily experience through active protective responses, a seemingly accurate description of how most of us live.
 One perspective for this state describes this as Hypervigilance, where vigilance for potential threats dominates our attention.
 Experiencing a traumatic life event will lower the level for triggering protective responses, and the stressors built into our “civilized” surroundings elevate the environmental stimuli above the trigger threshold for many people.
 Vigilance for potential threats is embedded in our neurological core, playing a crucial role in our species survival.
 However, when the trigger threshold is set too low we experience hypervigilance/anxiety and live alongside fear.